-Despite cancelling the Leeds leg, £96bn funding was committed to improve Northern routes, including the acceleration of the electrification of more than 180 miles of track across Trans Pennine, East Coast and Midland routes as the government pushes ahead to remove all diesel only trains from the network by 2040.
+Despite cancelling the Leeds leg of HS2, a further £3.9bn funding was committed in December 2023 for the Transpennine Route Upgrade to improve Northern rail routes.
+This brings the total government investment to £6.9bn and represents a major infrastructure project made up of a number of sub-projects to improve services on the route between Manchester, Huddersfield, Leeds and York as the government pushes ahead to remove all diesel-only trains from the network by 2040.

 Our industry leading reputation has been built from flagship projects such as Luton DART, Gosforth Rail Depot, the redevelopment of Birmingham New Street station, London Bridge station and the Northern Line extension project.
-We are well positioned to contribute to the HS2 and other rail programmes and expect to secure meaningful orders over the coming
+We are already working on the initial stages of HS2 and the Transpennine Route Upgrade, and are well positioned to continue to contribute significantly to both these and other rail programmes.
+We expect to secure further meaningful orders over the coming years.